frenzelfabian/lsr-benchmark/README.md

 The `lsr-benchmark --help` command serves as entrypoint to the documentation.

+Instructions to add new datasets are available in the [data directory](data).

 - ToDo: Write how to add new datasets, embeddings, retrieval, evaluation
   - short video